 Why Does Hydration Matter for Health?

 Human beings can live without food for a few days, but we can’t live for long without water.
 Water is a critical nutrient for the human body, and many studies have shown its importance for human health.
-For example, a 2011 review found that Nutrition Review “Water, Hydration, and Health” View Source , with dozens of positive effects to staying hydrated.
-European Journal of Nutrition “Hydration for health hypothesis: a narrative review of supporting evidence” View Source can help slow the formation of kidney stones and limit UTIs, as well as preventing metabolic disease, chronic kidney disease, and beyond.
-Drinking water also helps to European Journal of Nutrition “Cognitive performance in relation to hydration status and water intake among older adults, NHANES 2011–2014” View Source , which improves cognitive performance; Applied Ergonomics “The effects of hydration on cognitive performance during a simulated wildfire suppression shift in temperate and hot conditions” View Source , on the other hand, slows mental performance.
-Other Harvard Health “How Much Water Should You Drink” View Source include the improved regulation of body temperature, aided digestion, a well-maintained electrolyte balance, cushioned joints, and more.
+For example, a 2011 review found that water consumption affected both short and long-term health Nutrition Review “Water, Hydration, and Health” View Source , with dozens of positive effects to staying hydrated.
+Drinking more water European Journal of Nutrition “Hydration for health hypothesis: a narrative review of supporting evidence” View Source can help slow the formation of kidney stones and limit UTIs, as well as preventing metabolic disease, chronic kidney disease, and beyond.
+Drinking water also helps to increase the speed of mental processing European Journal of Nutrition “Cognitive performance in relation to hydration status and water intake among older adults, NHANES 2011–2014” View Source , which improves cognitive performance; dehydration Applied Ergonomics “The effects of hydration on cognitive performance during a simulated wildfire suppression shift in temperate and hot conditions” View Source , on the other hand, slows mental performance.
+Other hydration benefits Harvard Health “How Much Water Should You Drink” View Source include the improved regulation of body temperature, aided digestion, a well-maintained electrolyte balance, cushioned joints, and more.

 How Much Water Should You Drink?